openhab/openhab-addons/bundles/org.openhab.binding.snmp/README.md

 If authentication encryption is required, at least `authPassphrase` needs to be set, while `authProtocol` has a default of `MD5`.
 Other possible values for `authProtocol` are `SHA`, `HMAC128SHA224`, `HMAC192SHA256`, `HMAC256SHA384` and `HMAC384SHA512`.

-If encryption of transmitted data (privacy encryption) is rquired, at least `privPassphrase` needs to be set, while `privProtocol` defaults to `DES`.
+If encryption of transmitted data (privacy encryption) is required, at least `privPassphrase` needs to be set, while `privProtocol` defaults to `DES`.
 Other possible values for `privProtocol` are `AES128`, `AES192` and `AES256`.

 ## Channels